ErrorTzy/writings/papers/WS_Draft.md

 Then immediately, one might object that if epistemic norms must be truth-tracking, then we should rationally reject *the Principle of Sanity* itself.
 However, what does it mean to "rationally reject" a principle?
 If doing so is an act of philosophical reflection, then, as argued earlier, the very act requires us to presuppose our own epistemic agency.
 Therefore, any attempt to "rationally reject" *the Principle of Sanity* is self-defeating, as the act of rejection presupposes the very rational agency the principle commands us to accept.

-There is also an auxiliary argument that help me establish the metaphysical argument that I want to establish.
+There is also an auxiliary argument.
 In the first part of this paper, I put aside the neo-Quinean epistemology for establishing fundamentality.
 According to this view, the best theory of fundamentality that has the most pragmatic virtues like simplicity, elegance and explanatory power.
-But what how could these pragmatic virtues more valuable than our rational agency?
+But what how could these pragmatic virtues more valuable than our own rational agency?

 ## Metaphysical Consequences

-Given this Principle of Sanity, there are some
+Given the Principle of Sanity, some direct corollaries follow.
+The basic idea is, given that we must think we are epistemic agents, we cannot coherently adopt a theory that says we aren't.

+One corollary is about causation.
+To be an agent means to bring something about.
+'Bringing about' is a causal notion.
+Therefore it is analytically true that, there is agency only if there is causation.
+It directly follows that, we cannot the following kind of theory: There is no such thing as causation.
+All there is is just Humean regularity, counterfactuals, etc.

+To clarify, I am not against non-eliminative analysis of causation.
+It is meaningful to show how causation connects to other ideas.
+All I am saying is that, if we eliminate causation yet still believe we are epistemic agents, we would be inconsistent.

+Another corollary is about personal identity.
+Let me state the conclusion first and then explain why.
+Given the principle of sanity, we cannot adopt a theory that says "I" does not exist, all there is is just psychologically continuous or connected personal states.[^14]

+This is the kind of view that ==Parfit 1984== advocates.
+According to Parfit,

 Direct consequence of the Sanity Principle: Cannot eliminate first person and causation

 Indirect consequence of the Sanity Principle: establishing fundamentality without magic